-Theology core (six courses):
+Theology core (24 credits):

 REL 210 - Research Methods in Religion

 REL 301 - Interpreting the Old Testament

 REL 302 - Interpreting the New Testament

 REL 362 - Martin Luther and the Reformation

 REL 481 - Contemporary Theology

 REL 495 - Religion Keystone

-Youth and family ministry core (six courses):
+Youth and family ministry core (16 credits):

 YFM 208 - Vocational Formation I [required non-credit experience]

 YFM 209 - Vocational Formation II [required non-credit experience]

 YFM 235 - Foundations for Ministry with Youth and Families

 YFM 305 - Ministry Practices

 YFM 358 - Life and Work of the Church

 YFM 399 - Internship

-Youth and family ministry electives (Two courses):
+Youth and family ministry electives (8 credits):

 YFM 205 - Exploring Topics in Youth and Family Ministry (choose two topics course from a list of 2 credit courses)

-One REL or YFM course from the following list:
+One other 200-level, 300-level, or 400-level REL or YFM course not already used towards the major and preapproved by the student's advisor.

-YFM 232 - Peer Ministry: Principles and Leadership

-YFM 316 - Church and Culture in Context

-REL 343 - Theology of Marriage and Family

-REL 345 - The Lutheran Heritage (required for AIM certification)

-REL 353 - Finding Your Religion/Spirituality

-REL 356 - World Religions

-REL 357 - Giants of the Christian Faith

-REL 425 - Christian Spiritual Practices

-And three supporting courses:
+And three supporting courses (12 credits):

 SOC 231 - Family Systems: Cross Cultural Perspective

 PSY 105 - Principles of Psychology

 PSY 250 - Child Development

 or PSY 252 - Adolescent and Young Adult Development

 Note: A student with a youth and family ministry major or minor may not also major or minor in religion.

+Graduation Skills

+The Critical Thinking (CT), Speaking (S), and Writing (W) graduation skills are embedded throughout the offered courses and are met by completing the major.
+The graduation skill in Quantitative Reasoning (QR) is met by the following:

+QR: GST 200, MAT 145, MAT 146, or PHI 230; or by the QR requirement for a second major

 Youth and Family Ministry Minor

-The minor consists of the following five courses:
+The minor consists of the following five courses (20 credits):

 YFM 235 - Foundations for Ministry with Youth and Families

 One youth and family ministry course from:

 YFM 305 - Ministry Practices

 YFM 358 - Life and Work of the Church

 One Bible survey course from: